 why do we provide resources?

-A monthly digest of content about how to care for your neighbors in holistic ways.
+Learn about opportunities to care for your neighbors in holistic ways.

 Events and Workshops

 Visit our events page to learn more about events and workshops throughout the year.

 Want to go deeper?
 DurhamCares will partner with your congregation in a consulting relationship that includes workshops, interviews, and surveys that help your congregation discover how you can be part of God’s mission in your community and holistically care for your neighbors.
 If your congregation is seeking guidance specifically around racial justice, we will tailor our consulting to focus on the work of racial justice.
 Our consulting approach emphasizes four things: